Moaz14060/object_detection/README.md

     pip install -r requirements.txt
     ```

     > **Note on `pyodbc`:** If you encounter issues installing `pyodbc`, you may need to install the appropriate ODBC driver for your operating system.
 For a basic run without SQL Server data logging, you can temporarily skip `pyodbc` and comment out the database-related imports in `src/app.py` and `src/database_connection.py`.
+You can use **sqlite** databae integrated in the streamlit app if there are errors.

 ## Usage